Rising home values and a strong rental market: real estate investing in Tampa, Florida

 “Much of the housing stock is made up of condominiums.
 It’s a bit tricker to pinpoint prices, but everything is new, or newly updated, and it’s a very cool, very dense neighborhood.”

-- Median days on market: 84, down from 90 one year prior
+Median days on market: 71, up from 54 one year prior

 4. Ybor City